getschomp/Skill-Swap/README.md

 - [ ] Expect to see profile fields including, "Skills I know",  "Skills I want to Learn", "Reviews(not editable by user),
 - [ ] Expect to see field "describe your expertise" beneath each already entered skill
 - [ ] Expect to see one skill

+<h5>Add Skills</h5>
+As someone who knows(or wants to learn) a skill not in the database I want to add a new skill to the website
+So that I can add it to my profile

+Acceptance Criteria:
+- [ ] The user must specify a name and category for a success message
+- [ ] The user can optional add a skill description, wikipedia url and avatar
+- [ ] If the user dose not specify the required information they will get an error

+<h5>Edit Skills</h5>
+As a user that wants to improve the definition of a skill I want to edit the skills attributtes
+So that the skill page will be more accurate

+Acceptance Criteria:
+- [ ] The user can navigate from the skills show page to the skill edit page
+- [ ] The user must be signed in to edit the skills page
+- [ ] The user can update the description, wikipedia url and avatar
+- [ ] The user can update the description, wikipedia url and avatar
+- [ ] If the user tries to update a name they will encounter an error for future ref:only admins will be able to edit the skills name or delete the skill page for future ref:only specific avatar urls will end up on the homepage shuffle

+<h5>View a Skill</h5>

+<h5>View All Skills</h5>

 <h5>Add a review to a users page</h5>